spiralofhope/TidyBar/README.markdown

 - When the XP bar lights up, when getting XP, its bar is offset.
 - Max XP and a reputation being tracked shows a too-tall reputation bar.
-- `HideActionBarButtonsTexturedBackground = true` might still be mucked up while in combat.
+- `HideActionBarButtonsTexturedBackground = true` is a big buggy
+  - It might be mucked up while in combat.
+I can't really reproduce this, and it might have already been fixed without me realising it.
+  - There isn't proper grey behind the main actionbar buttons.
+  - Mouse over main buttons hides them for a moment.
+  - As soon as a spell is dragged from anywhere, the bottom bar's button-border texture messes up.
+- With xp but no reputation being tracked, there is too much empty space between the xp bar and upper button bars.

 # TODO